KiiPlatform/thing-if-iOSSDK/README.md

 # Sample Project

-There is a sample project `IoTCloudSDK/SampleProject.xcodeproj` in this repository using `IoTCloudSDK.framework`.
+There is a sample project `IoTCloudSDK/SampleProject.xcodeproj` in this repository.
+It uses KiiSDK and IoTCloudSDK.

 ## Configure IoTCloudSDK.framework